-Litepaper Bringing peer-to-peer commerce and decentralized finance to the masses
+Litepaper Bringing non-fungible tokens and decentralized finance to the masses

-Origin’s mission is to bring peer-to-peer commerce (NFTs) and decentralized finance (DeFi) to the masses.
+Origin’s mission is to bring non-fungible tokens (NFTs) and decentralized finance (DeFi) to the masses.

 After three years of building consumer-friendly products in the blockchain space, we’ve learned many valuable lessons.